Double Vision (Diplopia)

 Problems with any part of the vision system can lead to double vision.

 Cornea problems.
 Problems with the cornea often cause double vision in one eye only.
 Covering the affected eye makes the double vision go away.
-The abnormal surface of the eye distorts incoming light, causing double vision.
-Damage can happen in several ways:
+If the cornea has a symmetrical shape, glasses may correct the double vision from one eye.
+The double vision is caused by the abnormal surface of the eye distorting incoming light.
+Danormally.mage can happen in several ways:

-- Infections of the cornea, such as herpes zoster, or shingles, can distort the cornea.
+- Infections of the cornea, such as herpes zoster (shingles) or herpes simplex can distort the cornea.

 - Corneal scars can alter the cornea, creating unequal visual images.